Fibromyalgia is a world of mystery and this natural fibromyalgia treatment guide will help you to clear up this mystery.

 The research shows that 30-70% of fibromyalgia patients suffer from SIBO and digestive issues.

 In order to improve the symptoms of fibromyalgia, make sure to heal your gut first.
-The best way to look into what is going on in your gut is the GI-MAP test.
+The best way to look into what is going on in your gut is the GI-MAP test Or the Vibrant Wellness Gut Zoomer test, both of these tests are advanced stool tests.

-GI-MAP helps assess normal bacterial flora, detect bacterial pathogens, parasites and viruses, which can be the underlying cause of many digestive conditions and chronic illnesses.
+Advanced stool testing assesses the normal bacterial flora, detects bacterial pathogens, parasites and viruses, which can be the underlying cause of many digestive conditions and chronic illnesses.

 Mold Problems and Fibromyalgia